frconor-ebook/meditations/_posts/2025-07-15-life-of-childhood.md

 But when the little girl saw that her mother was gone, she said, "Ah, now is my chance to explore this place."
 She began to walk around the hall a little bit.

 Then she saw a door that said 'No Admittance.'
-She said, "Ah, that\'s what I want.
+She said, "Ah, that's what I want.
 Adventure!"
 She pushed through this door.

 Then a few minutes later the lights were dimmed.
 The concert was about to begin.

-The mother went back to her seat and found her little daughter wasn\'t there.
+The mother went back to her seat and found her little daughter wasn't there.
 She began to look around frantically for her daughter.
 The concert was about to begin.

 But then the curtain went up and there was her daughter sitting at the grand piano on the stage, playing Twinkle Twinkle Little Star.

 That was the moment that the great maestro, the concert pianist, decided to make his entrance.
 He made his entrance, and he found this little girl sitting at his piano playing Twinkle Twinkle Little Star.

-He whispered to her, "Don\'t stop, keep playing."
+He whispered to her, "Don't stop, keep playing."
 He put one hand at one end of the piano and the other hand at the other end and accompanied her in a duet playing Twinkle Twinkle Little Star.
 Everybody in the audience was amazed.

 What a genius!
 What a wonderful way to start a concert.
 So creative.
 So original.
 Who would have ever thought of something like this?
 It was a marvelous success, and all because of this little girl with her adventures.